boyter/searchcode-server/README.md

 	./src/test/javascript/index.html

-To test the application you can either run "mvn test" or "fab test".
+To test the application you can either run
+	mvn test

+or

+	fab test

 Note that these tests will only cover unit some integration and javascript unit.
+For full coverage run

+	fab test_full

-For full coverage run "fab test_full" with the application running in the background to ensure everything is working as expected.
+with the application running in the background to ensure everything is working as expected.

+To build a full release IE ready for production you should run

+	fab build_release

-To build a full release IE ready for production you should run "fab build_release" which will test compile and build a release into the release folder and produce the file "searchcode-server.tar.gz" which is a ready to deploy release.
+which will test compile and build a release into the release folder and produce the file "searchcode-server.tar.gz" which is a ready to deploy release.

-If you want to simply test and run then you can run "fab run" however this will be default build a package and run that.
+If you want to simply test and run then you can run

+	fab run

+however this will be default build a package and run that.
 To run quickly just open in your IDE of choice and start running App.java

 There are a special bunch of tests used for verifying that indexing logic for GIT and File repositories works correctly.
 To perform this you need to run one of all of the following shell scripts,